thalisrocha/Intro-Supervised-Learning/README.md

 ### Emotion Recognition Based on Facial Landmarks

-Emotion_Recognition_Facial_Landmarks.ipynb delves into the concept of emotion recognition based on facial landmarks.
+`TP_IntroSupervised_MachineLearning_1part_FEI.ipynb` delves into the concept of emotion recognition based on facial landmarks.
 This notebook uses the FEI dataset to distinguish between neutral and happy emotions.

 ### Concepts Illustrated